Glatzli/model_comparison_codes/README.md

 GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
+Changed:
+- read in fcts: above terrain
+- added q and wind to vertical plot w.
+SL88 LIDAR data
+- began changing VHD to new manage_timeseries script

 - Add LIDAR-data: SLXR 142 in 20 min intervals, SL88 in 10 min (can compare 1/2 hrs) - enough to just use SL88?
   	(don't want to interpolate measuring data? ...)